-The regular contribution by the Dutch Postcode Lottery is recognised in the year to which the income in question relates.
-Proceeds from the 'Extra Drawing' and the 'Dream Fund' are recognised in the year in which the funds are pledged.
-Funding received from emergency relief programmes implemented by SHO (a coalition of Dutch humanitarian aid organisations) is recognised in the year in which it is received.
+The regular contribution by the Dutch Postcode Lottery is recognized in the year to which the income in question relates.
+Proceeds from the 'Extra Drawing' and the 'Dream Fund' are recognized in the year in which the funds are pledged.
+Funding received from emergency relief programs implemented by SHO (a coalition of Dutch humanitarian aid organizations) is recognized in the year in which it is received.
 Contributions received from Stop AIDS Now! are recognised in the year to which the contribution relates.